Gulf Cooperation Council market snapshot

 With a large proportion of world petroleum resources and a rapidly growing population, the GCC’s prospects for continued economic growth are strong.
 This fact, along with a plurilateral FTA, will help sustain growth in Australia’s trade and investment relations with the region.

 Australia is one of a number of countries negotiating FTAs with the GCC, however, the Council has paused its trade negotiations with all partners pending a review of its trade agreement policy.
-The Australian Government is committed to resuming the negotiations with the GCC.
+In March 2014, the GCC Ministerial Council approved the resumption of FTA negotiations, but made no announcement on when negotiations would resume and with which countries.
+The Australian Government is advocating strongly for a resumption of the Australia-GCC FTA negotiations.

 Key interests and benefits